 In addition to DHCP, DDNS, UPnP and port forwarding, VPN services can also be entered.
 However, only PPTP or L2TP is possible.

-The highlight of the Xiaomi Mi router is that he OpenWrt capable.
+The highlight of the Xiaomi Mi router is that it OpenWrt capable.
 Anyone who is a bit tech savvy can easily install a fully functional OpenWrt on this little router.
 For those who do not know what OpenWrt is: OpenWrt is an open Linux distribution, which replaces the Xiaomi web interface.

-I recommend, however, to install a modified OpenWrt version, which is used on comparable ASUS router models.
-The so-called "Padavan Firmware" has been compatible with the Mi Mini Router and can be compiled via git.
-This greatly extends the capabilities of the router and gives you a clean user interface because the source code is exposed.
-In addition, this firmware runs extremely stable and is constantly expanded by a large community.
+I myself recommend installing a modified OpenWrt version that is used on comparable ASUS router models.
+The so-called “Padavan firmware” is compatible with the Mi Mini Router and can be compiled via git.
+This extends the router's functions a lot and you get a clean user interface because the source code is open.
+In addition, this firmware is extremely stable and is constantly being expanded by a large community.